Pillar One: Multigenerational Vision

 Most of the messaging aimed at Christian parents today is focused on an 18-year horizon.
 Raise good kids.
 Keep them in church.
 Launch them well.
 Then, presumably, begin the chapter of life that was really for you all along.

-This is not a biblical vision for family.
+This is not a biblical vision for the family.
 It is, at best, a cultural one with a Christian veneer.

 The hyper-individualism of our era has quietly reshaped how we think about parenting’s purpose.
 Children are increasingly seen as autonomous individuals whose job is to find themselves, and parents’ job is to facilitate that self-discovery without imposing too much vision or direction.
 Every major Disney film of the last two decades reinforces this.
 The heroic arc almost always involves rejecting parental expectation to forge your own path.

-The result is families that reset with every generation.
+The result creates families that reset with every generation.
 Children who inherit no vision, no identity, and no story larger than themselves, and then spend their twenties and thirties wandering aimlessly or trying to construct a vision from scratch.

 The Blueprint: Abraham’s Story